What Is an ATS Resume? - The Complete Guide for Your Resumes

 What they did:

-As per Coversentry ATS statistics Implemented AI-driven resume parsing and ranking within their existing ATS.
+As per Coverstory ATS statistics, they implemented AI-driven resume parsing and ranking within their existing ATS.
 Used OCR and NLP for parsing, transformer-based classifiers for job matching, and smart candidate scoring based on experience and skills across high-volume applications.

 Why it worked: